Piers Sellers, Climate Scientist And Former Astronaut, Dies

 Bolden continued to mourn Sellers.

 “Today we lost a tremendous public servant who was dedicated to NASA, the nation and the world,” Bolden said at the end of his statement.
 “He was a strident defender and eloquent spokesperson for our home planet, Earth.
 Spacewalker and scientist, free thinker and friend to our planet, and all who seek new knowledge, to say he will be missed would be a gross understatement.”

 Former astronaut Nicole Stott also had this to say about the passing of her colleague.

 “Saddened by the loss today of Piers Sellers – a wonderful friend and a champion for our planet,” former NASA astronaut Nicole Stott told SpaceFlight Insider.
 “His dedication, optimism, spirit, and humor were inspirational and will be missed.
 We should all take his lead and do all we can to improve life here on Earth.”

 Sellers makes the third climate scientist to pass away in 2016.
 In October, the New York Times reported that Gordon Hamilton plunged fell 100 feet to his death while studying glaciers in Antarctica.
-Ralph J. Cicerone, climate scientist and president emeritus of the National Academy of Sciences, passed away in November unexpectedly at his New Jersey home, according to Newsday.
+Ralph J. Cicerone, climate scientist and president emeritus of the National Academy of Sciences, pass away in November unexpectedly at his New Jersey home, according to Newsday.

 Piers spoke with The Telegraph earlier this year when contemplating the past.

 “When I was a kid, I watched the Apollo launches from across the ocean, and I thought NASA was the holy mountain,” Sellers said earlier this year when Bolden presented him with the Distinguished Service Medal, the agency’s highest honor.
 “As soon as I could, I came over here to see if I could climb that mountain.”

 The Distinguished Service Medal is NASA’s highest honor.